FAMILIES WITH KIDS LOVE THE FLYING J RANCH

 SHOWTIME – 5:45 pm

-Travelers are drawn by the spell of music from the talented bow and beautiful voice of Flying J Wrangler Corinna Ripple.
-She welcomes the evening to Lincoln County from the Flying J Chuck Wagon as children of all ages gather to hear her stories, fiddle and serenade.
+Travelers are drawn by the spell of music from the impressive bow skills and beautiful voice of Flying J Wrangler’s fiddle player, Corinna Ripple.
+She begins your evening at Lincoln County by welcoming you from the Ranch’s very own chuckwagon as children of all ages gather to hear her stories, fiddle and serenade.

 Pony Express Ride

-On October 26, 1861 the last Pony Express message was delivered from St. Joseph, Missouri to Sacramento, California by horseback in under 10 days.
-The express is now gone but we still have the pony to ride here at the Flying J Ranch.
-Cowboys and cowgirls under 12 can ride the Pony Express (well, more like the Pony Walk) like the couriers did across the great west.
+On October 26, 1861, the last Pony Express message was delivered from St. Joseph, Missouri, to Sacramento, California, by horseback in under 10 days.
+The Express is now gone but we still have the pony to ride here at the Flying J Ranch.
+Cowboys and cowgirls under 12 can ride the Pony Express (well, more like the Pony Walk) just like the couriers did across the Wild West.